Who is SantataGamana?

 Why don’t you reveal your real identity?

 When people say “who are you?” or “tell me something about yourself,” they are referring to the “person” who has a story.
 Yet the words I write come from something deeper, something really profound within.
 Not from the person.
-They come from who I truly am, not from this body-mind, which is not really worth talking about.
+They come from who I truly am, not from this body-mind.

 True spiritual teachings are for going beyond the personhood into Godhood.
 As long as we relate to each other as persons, we will not go far.
 The person is a very limited and egocentric entity.
 The second book The Secret Power of Kriya Yoga explains this very well.
 All suffering, wars, and drama come from humans interacting with each other as persons (egos).